 The nature of protein products varies wildly, so developing clear categories was a challenge.
-Below are listed our basic categories, however a single product could be represented in more than one.
+Listed below are the basic categories, however a product can belong to more than one.
 For example, a recombinant cytokine is tagged as both recombinant and a cytokine/growth factor.
 Examples are not exhaustive and intended only as a guide.

 |Antigen||Short peptides, potentially tagged, that can be used to block antibodies, as a part of a control, or to develop antibodies with therapeutic potential|

 |Cytokine/Growth Factors||Proteins like tumour necrosis factors and interleukins that can be used in activation assays, cell functional assays, cell treatments, or inhibition assays, for example.|

 |Enzyme||Catalytically active proteins that can be used in cell treatments, or as controls.|

 |Native||Natively folded proteins that can be used in cell treatments, or as antibody controls|

 |Peptide||Short(er) polypeptides that can be used as enzyme substrates or to interrogate protein interactions|

 |Recombinant||Proteins produced in expression systems will be tagged as recombinant, in addition to other appropriate categories.|

 |Other proteins||This is for protein-types not mentioned above that could have smaller numbers of products, like synthetic peptides.|